kopolindo/benford/README.md

 4. Iterating this process on and on, to collect more and more data

 ## Expectations
-True, false, blah, not important, hack wanna hack, just "fun'n'profit" ;)
+True, false, blah, not important, hackers gonna hack, just "fun'n'profit" ;)

 ## Program
 Choice: go